-- 30. The Commissioner found the following material facts from the documentary evidence, which were not contested by the Respondent, and are required eligibility conditions for inclusion on the CRSS: - 30.1 The Appellant's turnover was less than 25% of the average weekly turnover level of that in 2019. - 30.2 They Appellant intended to (and subsequently did) carry on business activities after the "Covid-19 restrictions" were lifted. - 30.3 The Appellant had complied with all their VAT registration and return obligations. - 30.4 The Appellant held a tax clearance certificate at all material times. - 31.
-In addition, the Commissioner found the following material facts from the evidence presented at the hearing : - 31.1 The Appellant operated as a convenience store throughout the period of Covid restrictions.
+- 44. The Commissioner found the following material facts from the documentary evidence, which were not contested by the Respondent, and are required eligibility conditions for inclusion on the CRSS: - 44.1 The Appellant intended to (and subsequently did) carry on business activities after the "Covid-19 restrictions" were lifted. - 44.2 The Appellant had complied with all their VAT registration and return obligations. - 44.3 The Appellant held a tax clearance certificate at all material times. - 44.4 The Appellant's business was operated from a premises. - 45.
+In addition, the Commissioner found the following material facts from the evidence presented at the hearing : - 45.1 The Appellant operated as a convenience store, deli and café throughout the period of Covid restrictions.
+The Appellant was required to close the café element of the business for various periods during lockdown and so did. - 45.2 The Appellant closed the deli division of the business but kept the convenience store open at all relevant times during the claim period.